usnistgov/FIPS201/_FIPS201/frontend.md

 omitted.
 Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card (one that is neither expired nor revoked) SHALL NOT be expired.

-[^crosscert]: For legacy PKIs, as defined in Section 5.4, the certificates may be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.
+[^crosscert]: For legacy PKIs, as defined in Section 5.4, the certificates MAY be issued under a department or agency-specific policy that has been cross-certified with the Federal Bridge CA (FBCA) at the Medium Hardware or High Assurance Level.

 #### 4.2.3.3 Biometric Data Access

 The PIV biometric data, except for fingerprint templates for on-card comparison, that is stored on the card

 - SHALL be readable through the contact interface and after the presentation of a valid PIN; and
-- may optionally be readable through the virtual contact interface and after the presentation of a valid PIN.
+- MAY optionally be readable through the virtual contact interface and after the presentation of a valid PIN.

-On-card biometric comparison may be performed over the contact and the contactless interfaces of the PIV Card to support card activation (Section 4.3.1) and cardholder authentication (Section 6.2.2).
+On-card biometric comparison MAY be performed over the contact and the contactless interfaces of the PIV Card to support card activation (Section 4.3.1) and cardholder authentication (Section 6.2.2).
 The fingerprint templates for on-card comparison SHALL NOT be exportable.
 If implemented, on-card biometric comparison SHALL be implemented and used in accordance with [SP 800-73] and [SP 800-76].